Vestfold Line: High-speed

 The first stages of modernization of the Vestfold Line were carried out through a combination of new trains and sections of double track.
-Vy ordered of the Class 70 trains for their InterCityExpress services in 1988.
+NSB ordered of the Class 70 trains for their InterCityExpress services in 1988.
 Capable of speeds of 160 km/h, they were introduced on the Vestfold Line in 1992.
 The new trains increased capacity on the Vestfold Line with 2,100 seats per day.
-Vy soon found that the four-car trains had an unsuitable size: a single unit did not provide sufficient capacity while two units provided too much capacity.
+NSB soon found that the four-car trains had an unsuitable size: a single unit did not provide sufficient capacity while two units provided too much capacity.
 Despite the upgrades, by 1997 the trains from Larvik to Oslo were using twenty minutes longer than they were in 1973, and the average speed on the Vestfold Line was down to 65 km/h.

 Starting work in 1993, the first two section of the Vestfold Line to be upgraded were a 4.5 km double track segment from Kobbervikdalen to Skoger, and a 12.5 km segment from Åshaugen via a new Sande Station to Holm.
 The Skoger section opened in on 17 October 1995, while the section past Sande did not open until 23 October 2001.
 Part of the reason for five-year delay with the second segment was delays with the installation of the signaling system which was being carried out by Adtranz.

 In September 1999, the government presented their proposal for National Transport Plan 2002–11, which included three segments on the Vestfold Line: Holm–Nykirke, Barkåker–Tønsberg and Farriseidet–Porsgrunn.
 When Parliament passed the plan in February 2001, the Barkåker–Tønsberg segment was prioritized second on the Vestfold Line, after a new passing loop at Nykirke.
 The passing loop was completed in 2002, the same year as all traffic on the Horten Line was terminated.
 Råstad Station reopened as Sandefjord Airport Station on 21 January 2007, serving Sandefjord Airport, Torp.
 This allowed the Vestfold Line to act as an airport rail link to Sandefjord Airport, Torp, which had during the 1990s grown as both a regional airport and as a low-cost airport for Ryanair.